- When Can a Baby Hold His Head Up Without Support?

 1. One to Two Months

-At this age, your baby may be able to hold her head up when he is placed on his tummy.
-He may even be able to turn his from side to side.
+At this age, your baby may be able to hold his head up when he is placed on his tummy.
+He may even be able to turn his head from side to side.
 Around the sixth to the eighth week, it may be possible for him to raise his head up when he is lying on his back.
 Although he can try to hold his head up while you hold him on your shoulder, it may still be a little shaky.

 2. Three to Four Months